coditori/highly-skilled-job-offers/README.md

 #### How to optimize my CV?
 Remember recruiters will only check your CV for less than a minute so it should follow lots of factors like if you have less than 10 years of experience your CV should be a 1-page long page.
 You can use these tools to improve your CV:
 - [Resumeworded](https://resumeworded.com) (It's free)

+#### Don't use a general CV for all Job Applications!
+Try to match your skills with the Jop required skills, to do so you can use a [Job Match tool](https://www.jobscan.co/) to see how many similar skills you have.

 ## 2- How to find or apply for a job?
 #### Recruiters